-From wind-relieving pose, take your bent leg and ease it down to the floor on the opposite side.
+From a wind-relieving pose, take your bent leg and ease it down to the floor on the opposite side.
 So, if your right knee is bent, drop it to the left side of your body.
-Twist your neck so that your eyes are also facing to the left.
+If this causes strain, you can keep your knees stacked and drop them both to the side.
+Turn your neck so that your eyes are also facing to the left.
 Then, take your right arm and stretch it straight out to the right side.
 Your shoulder should remain flat on the ground.
 Hold for a count of five breaths, and then switch sides.

 Anana Balasana (Happy Baby)

-You know how babies are always grabbing at their feet?
-Well, that’s what this pose was named after.
-After you finish supine spinal twist, raise both legs in the air and wrap your middle and index finger around your big toes.
+This pose was named for the way babies grab their toes while lying on their backs.
+After you finish the supine spinal twist, raise both legs in the air and wrap your middle and index finger around your big toes.
 An optional activity is to rock side by side, which stimulates oxygen flow in the kidneys.